 - Check the URL for the JDBC connection, including its server and port.

-- If connecting to an on-premise database, check the GroundRunner selected for the connector.
+- If connecting to an on-premises database, check the GroundRunner selected for the connector.

 If the connection fails to perform a command, verify its inputs—such as its SQL syntax or table—are valid.